How is Zeffy free?

 What is a Chinese auction?

-A Chinese auction, also known as a tricky tray or penny social, offers a unique twist on traditional fundraising events.
+A successful Chinese auction, Chinese raffle, tricky tray, or penny social offers a unique twist on traditional fundraising events.
 It combines elements of both silent auctions and raffles, creating an engaging experience for participants.

 Origin of the phrase: Why is it no longer called a Chinese auction?